 The skipper led us through vast reed beds and along rocky islands, so-called “gorice”.
 What a surprise to see a flock of goats high above us, on the top of the rocks (photo 3)!
 They are usually transported to the island by wooden fishing boats and they can live here in the wild.

-Passing Malo Blato, we arrived at the Kosmač Monastery, one of the hidden treasures of Skadar Lake.
-It is situated on the Kosmač Island and dedicated to St. George the Martyr.
 The only inhabitant of this monastery is Father Serafim.
-He welcomed us cordially (photo 7) and showed us the complex and the church that was recently reconstructed (photo 8).
+He welcomed us cordially (photo 6) and showed us the complex and the church that was recently reconstructed (photo 7).
 Originally, the monastery dates back to the 14th century.
 It was destroyed several times by the Turks.
 The beautiful frescoes were painted by a Serbian painter in 2010, but due to flooding they lost their bright colors, so that they seem to be much older.

 And I can confirm: a boat cruise to the Kosmač Monastery is one of the most COMPLETE and VARIED boat excursions you can make on Skadar Lake.
 It is an opportunity to enjoy nature in all its aspects, to see an important cultural monument, to watch birds and – last but not least – to swim in the transparent Karatuna River!